Creator: Jorge Luis Borges

-"Tlön, Uqbar, Orbis Tertius ": An Ancient Conspiracy to create a complete fictional universe is discovered by the narrator in the form of an encyclopedia describing the nation of Uqbar and its mythology about the land of Tlön.
+- "Tlön, Uqbar, Orbis Tertius ": An Ancient Conspiracy to create a complete fictional universe is discovered by the narrator in the form of an encyclopedia describing the nation of Uqbar and its mythology about the land of Tlön.
 Its plan is to recreate Earth in the form of Tlön by subconsciously persuading everyone that it is true.
 They succeed.

-The Library of Babel: This story describes a universe consisting of a huge, endless library, that contains all possible books (that is to say, all possible combinations of letters, spaces, and punctuation given a certain number of characters per book)— but arranged with no discernible order or pattern.
+- The Library of Babel: This story describes a universe consisting of a huge, endless library, that contains all possible books (that is to say, all possible combinations of letters, spaces, and punctuation given a certain number of characters per book)— but arranged with no discernible order or pattern.

-"Funes the Memorious": After being concussed and paralyzed from the waist down in a riding accident, a young man suddenly finds that he has a literally photographic memory — he can remember everything that he has experienced, every second of every day of his life, down to the minutest possible detail.
+- "Funes the Memorious": After being concussed and paralyzed from the waist down in a riding accident, a young man suddenly finds that he has a literally photographic memory — he can remember everything that he has experienced, every second of every day of his life, down to the minutest possible detail.
 As he goes on living, the number of things he remembers continues piling up.
 This has a very strange effect on the way he sees the world, and after meeting him, Borges' narrator cannot decide whether Funes is Cursed with Awesome or Blessed with Suck.

-"The Aleph": A mediocre poet has found in his basement an Aleph, a point that reflects every other point in the universe and from which everything can be seen simultaneously and together... and he uses it to write a poem.
+- "The Aleph": A mediocre poet has found in his basement an Aleph, a point that reflects every other point in the universe and from which everything can be seen simultaneously and together... and he uses it to write a poem.

-"The Cult of the Phoenix": A group of madmen, outcasts, women, children, and urchins founds a philosophical school that lasts for thousands of years and secretly manipulates all other religions behind the scenes.
+- "The Cult of the Phoenix": A group of madmen, outcasts, women, children, and urchins founds a philosophical school that lasts for thousands of years and secretly manipulates all other religions behind the scenes.
 They're the good guys.

-"The Two Kings and the Two Labyrinths": A deconstruction of Sealed Room in the Middle of Nowhere: The Prideful King of Babylon mocks the King of Arabia by forcing him to enter his labyrinth.
+- "The Two Kings and the Two Labyrinths": A deconstruction of Sealed Room in the Middle of Nowhere: The Prideful King of Babylon mocks the King of Arabia by forcing him to enter his labyrinth.
 The King of Arabia asks for God's help, and gets out.
 He tells the King of Babylon he knows a better labyrinth and some day he will show it to him.
-Years later, The Arabian King makes war and dethrones the King of Babylon, cross with him the Arabian desert and abandons the King of Babylon there, where he died from thirst and hunger in a "labyrinth with no walls".
+Years later, the Arabian King makes war and dethrones the King of Babylon, drags him out into the Arabian desert and abandons him there, where he died from thirst and hunger in a "labyrinth with no walls".

 - "The Immortal:" A literary agent announces the discovery of a diary of a man that claims to have achieved Complete Immortality.

-"The Dead Man:" Borges narrates the seemingly impossible life and death of Benjamín Otalora, a courageous Argentinean hoodlum who emigrated to the frontier and became the leader of a band of smugglers, explaining why it was possible.
+- "The Dead Man:" Borges narrates the seemingly impossible life and death of Benjamín Otalora, a courageous Argentinean hoodlum who emigrated to the frontier and became the leader of a band of smugglers, explaining why it was possible.

-Borges explains the Logic Bomb at his essay The perpetual Race of Achilles and the Turtle that Zenon's paradox had survived 23 centuries and now could be declared immortal: In a race, the quickest runner can never overtake the slowest, since the pursuer must first reach the point whence the pursued started, so that the slower must always hold a lead.
+- Borges explains the Logic Bomb in his essay The perpetual Race of Achilles and the Turtle.
+Zeno's paradox has survived 23 centuries and now could be declared "immortal": In a race, the quickest runner can never overtake the slowest, since the pursuer must first reach the point whence the pursued started, so that the slower must always hold a lead.
 In Real Life Achilles really can outrun the Turtle, but all the mere logic in the world cannot help explain why.
-At his other essay, "Avatars of the Turtle" he comes to it's Logical Extreme: The fact we cannot solve this paradox acts like a Dream Within a Dream, showing us that Real Life is All Just a Dream.
+At his other essay, "Avatars of the Turtle", he comes to its Logical Extreme: The fact we cannot solve this paradox acts like a Dream Within a Dream, showing us that Real Life is All Just a Dream.

 This author's works provide examples of: